pswanson1/expfit/README.md

 *Function for an Exponential fit for MATLAB without curve fitting toolbox*

-I had to create a exponential fit
-I did not have the `proper package'
+I had some data ponts and I wanted to fit them exponentially...\n *I did not have the `proper package'* So I made this goofy function...
 This is pretty niche and worked for my specific problem

 *This function takes two vectors, x and y then does a polyfit